learnlafayette/LEaRN-Outreach/workshops/LPSS/LPSS_teacher_training-20180203.md

 ![Observations_DS_37 forumla bar](http://learnlafayette.com/img/misc/FormulaBar.png)

 This will cause the ImportJSON script to load Observations for Datastream 37.
-There are several fields/columns associated with each Observation, but we will focus on "Value Phenomenontime" (column C) and "Value Result" (column D).
+There are several fields/columns associated with each Observation, but we will focus on "Value Phenomenontime" (column B) and "Value Result" (column C).
 The field "Value Phenomenontime" is how the ImportJSON script translates the name of the "phenomenonTime" attribute for each Observation (to review, phenomenonTime is the time an Observation was made by a sensor).
 Likewise, the field "Value Result" is how ImportJSON refers to the "result" attribute of an Observation (the result is the value read